Rhodes-CS-Department/comp241-sp23/project4/index.md

 ### Primer on the Java Collection Framework

 For this project, you will be using a number of classes in the Java Collections Framework, which contains all of the basic data structures programmers commonly use in their programs, including a variety of Lists, Sets, and Maps.
-You have already used ArrayLists, LinkedLists, and HashSets in previous projects; for this project, you will make use of the built-in Java Maps, known as HashMap (implemented with hash tables) and TreeMap (implemented with a variety of a BST).
+For this project, you will make use of the built-in Java Maps, known as HashMap (implemented with hash tables) and TreeMap (implemented with a variety of a BST).
 If you are not already familiar with these, [you can read this description of how they work](java-collections.html).

 ### Project description